Quinn's Hot Springs Resort

 Before I arrived at Quinn’s I had a general sense of its history.
 Visiting now, I feel tension about the fragmented historical records.
 Martin and Fannie’s story is romantic, worthy of writing about.

-Martin’s history has been written about, and the modern day Quinn’s resort is built upon that history.
+Martin’s history has been documented, and the modern day Quinn’s resort is built upon it.
 Even less is known about the people he pushed out when he staked his claim.

-Sure it was a different time in the 1800s.
-It feels weird to celebrate Quinn’s without acknowledging the people that existed and actively used these springs before Martin.
+Sure it was a different time in the 1800s, but it feels weird to celebrate Quinn’s without acknowledging the people that existed and actively used these springs before Martin.

 The generational history is what I’m most curious about exploring for this project.